-- a) Trade payables; and - b) Others. - 8.4.1 A payable shall be classified as 'trade payable' if it is in respect of amount due on account of goods purchased or services received in the normal course of business.
-As per the Old Schedule VI, the term 'sundry creditors' included amounts due in respect of goods purchased or services received or in respect of other contractual obligations as well.
-Hence, amounts due under contractual obligations can no longer be included within Trade payables.
-Such items may include dues payables in respect of statutory obligations like contribution to provident fund, purchase of fixed assets, contractually reimbursable expenses, interest accrued on trade payables, etc. Such payables should be classified as "others" and each such item should be disclosed nature-wise.
-However, Acceptances should be disclosed as part of trade payables in terms of the Schedule III. - 8.4.2 The Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 however, requires specified disclosures to be made in the annual Financial Statements of the buyer wherever such Financial Statements are required to be audited under any law.
-Though not specifically required by the Schedule III, such disclosures will still be required to be made in the annual Financial Statements. - 8.4.3 The following disclosures are required under Sec 22 of MSMED Act 2006 under the Chapter on Delayed Payments to Micro and Small Enterprises: - the principal amount and the interest due thereon (to be shown separately) remaining unpaid to any supplier as at the end of accounting year; - (b) the amount of interest paid by the buyer under MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year;
+- a) Trade payables; and - b) Others.

+8.4.1 A payable shall be classified as 'trade payable' if it is in respect of amount due on account of goods purchased or services received in the normal course of business.
+The amounts due under contractual obligations cannot be included within Trade payables.
+Such contractual obligations may include dues payables in respect of statutory obligations like contribution to provident fund, purchase of Property, Plant and Equipment, Intangible Assets, etc., contractually reimbursable expenses, interest accrued on trade payables, etc. Such payables should be classified as "others" and each such item should be disclosed nature-wise.
+However, Acceptances should be disclosed as part of trade payables in terms of the Schedule III.

+8.4.2 By virtue of MCA notification dated 4th September 2015, disclosure relating to dues to suppliers registered under The Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 was made.
+Though the amendment was made under 'Trade payables' under 'Current Liabilities', the principle would equally be applicable for disclosure of trade payables under 'other long term liabilities'.

+8.4.3 The following disclosures are required by the said notification (similar to Sec 22 of MSMED Act 2006 under the Chapter on Delayed Payments to Micro and Small Enterprises):

-- (c) the amount of interest due and payable for the period (where the principal has been paid but interest under the MSMED Act, 2006 not paid); - (d) The amount of interest accrued and remaining unpaid at the end of accounting year; and - (e) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23.
+- the principal amount and the interest due thereon (to be shown separately) remaining unpaid to any supplier as at the end of accounting year; - (b) the amount of interest paid by the buyer under MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; - (c) the amount of interest due and payable for the period (where the principal has been paid but interest under the MSMED Act, 2006 not paid); - (d) The amount of interest accrued and remaining unpaid at the end of accounting year; and - (e) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23 of MSMED Act 2006.

-The terms "appointed day", "buyer", "enterprise", "micro enterprise", "small enterprise" and supplier", shall be as defined under clauses (b), (d), (e), (h), (m) and (n) respectively of section 2 of the Micro, Small and Medium Enterprises Development Act, 2006.
+The terms "appointed day", "buyer", "enterprise", "micro enterprise", "small enterprise" and" supplier", shall be as defined under clauses (b), (d), (e), (h), (m) and (n) respectively of section 2 of the Micro, Small and Medium Enterprises Development Act, 2006.